-- a.
-Deactivate the beacon, change the initial position data, allow for the appropriate time interval (between 20 min and 30 min for EPIRBs and PLBs or between 1 min and 1.5 min for ELTs) for the changed position to be accepted.
-Remove the navigation data input to the beacon and allow the stored position to be kept in the beacon memory for between 19 min 50 sec and 20 minutes (for EPIRBs or PLBs), or for between 50 sec and 1 minute (for ELTs).
+- a) deactivate the beacon, change the initial position data, allow for the appropriate time interval (between 20 min and 30 min for EPIRBs and PLBs or between 1 min and 1.5 min for ELTs or between 2 seconds and 3 seconds for ELT(DT)s) for the changed position to be accepted.
+Remove the navigation data input to the beacon and allow the stored position to be kept in the beacon memory for between 19 min 50 sec and 20 minutes (for EPIRBs or PLBs), or for between 50 sec and 1 minute (for ELTs except ELT(DT)s) or for between 9 min and 50 sec and 10 minutes (for ELT(DT)s).
 Activate the beacon.
-Verify that the encoded position data is correct and corresponds to the changed position. - b.
-Deactivate the beacon, change the initial position data and remove the navigation data input to the beacon.
-Allow for the appropriate time interval (between 20 and 30 min for EPIRBs and PLBs or between 1 and 1.5 min for ELTs) for the stored position to be cleared.
+Verify that the encoded position data is correct and corresponds to the changed position; and - b) deactivate the beacon, change the initial position data and remove the navigation data input to the beacon.
+Allow for the appropriate time interval (between 20 and 30 min for EPIRBs and PLBs or between 1 and 1.5 min for ELTs (except ELT(DT)s) or between 10 and 10 minutes and 15 seconds for ELT(DT)s) for the stored position to be cleared.
 Activate the beacon.
 Verify that the location fields of the message are encoded with default values.